Microsemi/switchtec-dma/README.md

 ## Fabric mode

-In fabric mode, the Switchtec DMA driver enables data movement from one host to another within a Switchtec fabric.
+In fabric mode, the Switchtec DMA driver enables data movement from one host to another within the same Switchtec fabric.

-This mode is automatically turned on with Switchtec PAX DMA endpoint devices when they're probed.
-With this mode on, the Switchtec DMA driver enables the following DMA transactions:
+This mode is automatically turned on with Switchtec PAX DMA endpoint devices when they're probed and initialized by the driver.
+In this mode, the Switchtec DMA driver enables the following DMA transactions:

 - Memory copy from the local host to a remote host
 - Write Immediate to a remote host
-- Remote Host Interrupt to a remote host
+- Interrupt a remote host (Remote Host Interrupt or RHI)

-### DMA client interface
+### Fabric DMA client interface

 In fabric mode, the Switchtec DMA driver extends the provider interface of the Linux DMAEngine framework, which means all of the current provider interfaces